title

 Oct 10 Factcheck.org: "In a TV ad, McCain says Obama 'lied' about his association with William Ayers, a former bomb-setting, anti-war radical from the 1960s and '70s.
 We find McCain's claim to be groundless.
 New details have recently come to light, but nothing Obama said previously has been shown to be false."

 Oct 10 In China, local authorities announce the arrest of a suspect who produced more than 600 tons of fake protein powder laced with melamine.
+The powder had been added to milk.

 Oct 12 Leaders in China's Communist Party announce an agreement on a reform plan to create more individual responsibility and creativity in rural land management and more government investing in rural education, health, housing, pensions and employment - a plan it is hoped will double per capita wages for rural people by 2020.

 Oct 13 On Saturday in Washington, the G7 nations agreed on a five point program to "unfreeze" credit markets.
 Yesterday, Sunday, European leaders agreed to allow no big bank to fail.
-Today, Australia's stock index rises more than 5.5 percent, Singapore and South Korea's 3 percent, India 7.68 percent.
+Today, Australia's stock index rises more than 5.5 percent, Singapore and South Korea's 3 percent, and India's 7.68 percent.
 Stocks in Norway are up nearly 8 percent, in Britain up 8.3 percent.
 Stocks in Germany, France, and the United States rise 11 percent.

-Oct 14 President Bush announces that the federal government is to buy stakes in a wide variety of U.S. banks.
+Oct 14 President Bush announces that the federal government is to buy stakes in a wide variety of US banks.
 The money is to come from the $700 billion bailout package that was signed into law a few days ago.

 Oct 14 UCLA scientists find that searching the web stimulates centers in the brain and may improve brain functions.

 Oct 15 In Vietnam, a judge sentences journalist Nguyen Viet Chien to two years in jail.
-A human rights group calls it "revenge" against daring journalist revealing state corruption.
+A human rights group calls it "revenge" against a daring journalist revealing state corruption.

 Oct 15 Uganda bans female circumcision.